Grus Sentencing – Affidavits Needed

 • Disreputable Conduct

-It is also fair to say the Detective McMullen’s negligence undermined public confidence in the Ottawa Police – and most critically, undermined women trapped in abusive / violent situations.
+It is also fair to say the Detective McMullan’s negligence undermined public confidence in the Ottawa Police – and most critically, undermined women trapped in abusive / violent situations.
 Abused women learned from the Hanadi Mohammed murder that the Ottawa Police have fine words and policies about domestic violence – but the reality is that abused women and children are on their own.

 Detective Helen Grus